kanharabi/Multi-robot-path-finding/README.md

 matplotlib

 ## Creation of input file
-For this create a .yaml file containing the innitial and final destination of robots.
+For this create a .yaml file containing the initial and final destination of robots.
 If robots make stop at n location in their travel, devide it the journey into n+1 journey(eg; journey: start-stop1-stop2-end ->start-stop1, stop1-stop2 and stop2-end).
 Give the obstacles and transition points in the form of python tuples.